MicrosoftDocs/dataexplorer-docs/data-explorer/integrate-overview.md

 ### SyncKusto

 Sync Kusto is a tool that enables users to synchronize various Kusto schema entities, such as table schemas and stored functions.
-This synchronization is done between the local file system, an Azure Data Explorer database, and Azure Dev Ops repos.
+This synchronization is done between the local file system, an Azure Data Explorer database, and Azure repos.

 * **Functionality:** Source control
 * **Repository:** [SyncKusto](https://github.com/microsoft/delta-kusto)